Last Updated on by

 401(k) plans make up a significant part of Americans’ retirement planning.
-According to the Investment Company Institute, we had over $4.4 trillion in assets in 401(k) plans as of June 2014.
-That’s nearly 20 percent of the overall amount of retirement assets in America.
+According to the Investsment Company Institute, we had over $5.9 trillion in assets in 401(k) plans as of September 2019.
+These were being held on behalf of 55 million active participants.
+That’s 20% of the overall $29 trillion of retirement assets in America.

 But just what is the average rate of return on a 401(k) plan?
 It would make sense then that many would want to see the average rate of return on 401(k) plans as high as possible.

 Unfortunately, recent history reveals the average 401(k) return is below par.

 Just four years ago, the average rate of return on 401(k) plans was an abysmal -.4%.

 Relative to the overall return of the S&P 500 over the same time it fared a little better as the S&P had a -.7% return, however when you look at buy and hold investors they fared better at a return of 1.2%.

 Looking at the recent past five years, Motley Fool found an average 401(k) return of just over 7%.
 While seemingly a good return, that’s compared to a near 15% return over the same timeframe for the S&P – so the average 401(k) returned less than half of the return of a broad-based index.

 With that being said, what should be considered a good rate of return on your 401(k)?
 Christine Benz, from Morningstar, claims a return of 5% per year is a good number to use for planning.

 While it’s good to have a baseline number to use for planning, 5% falls short when compared to historical returns from the S&P. Over the course of the past 20 years, the S&P 500 has returned just over 8%, according to Blackrock.